These easy stuffed peppers boast a simple Mexican inspired filling that packs big flavor! It’s a crowd pleasing vegetarian dinner idea.

 - Wash the peppers and cut them in half lengthwise; remove the seeds.
 Place on a foil or parchment paper-lined baking sheet (or spray with cooking oil) and bake for about 30 minutes, until tender.
 (Smaller, thinner peppers may not take as long.)

 - Drain and rinse the beans.
 When the millet is done, fluff with a fork in the pan.
-Then add 1 can beans,1/2 cup corn, 1½ cup salsa, 1 cup shredded cheese, 1½ teaspoons cumin, 1¼ teaspoon kosher salt, and 2 pinches chipotle powder.
+Then add the beans, corn, salsa, shredded cheese, cumin, kosher salt, and chipotle powder.
 Stir to combine.
 Taste, and add additional salsa, cheese, or spices as necessary.
 Turn the heat to low and reheat the filling for a few minutes, stirring.

 - When the peppers are done, remove them from the oven and drain them of excess liquid.
 Then fill each pepper with the warm filling.
 Garnish with chopped cilantro.